paladin-t/b8/README.md

 **About**

-Call my English name Tony Wang, or Tony for short :)
+Call me Tony Wang, or just Tony for short :)

 <hr>